 - Battery Monitor (indicates when power is lost) - System Access to allow SPU to read/write in the SPU shared memory in DDR (SP-sMEM) as well as in SPU protected memory partitions in DDR and non-volatile memory (NVM).
-This interface is also used by the SPU to communicate with other peripherals of the SoC such as GPIO. - Interface to read/write SP-sCSR with the SoC.
-These CSRs are among other things used as doorbell for communication between the SPU and the rest of the SoC. - Interface to the RPM (Resource and Power Manager) module to provide SPU power requirement and for receiving time data from RPM. - Interface to the Clock Controller (GCC) to provide clock requirement and receive external clock and reset signal for the entire chip, including the SPU.
+This interface is also used by the SPU to communicate with other peripherals of the SoC such as GPIO. - QSB AXI master between TME and System NOC to enable the communication between the TME subsystem and the SPU for secure boot operations. - QHB_Slave between TME and Config NOC. - Interface to read/write SP-sCSR with the SoC.
+These CSRs are among other things used as doorbell for communication between the SPU and the rest of the SoC and in particular with the TME for secure boot operations. - Interface to the RPM (Resource and Power Manager) module to provide SPU power requirement and for receiving time data from RPM. - Interface to the Clock Controller (GCC) to provide clock requirement and receive external clock and reset signal for the entire chip, including the SPU.